 The College of Teacher Education has its origin from the College of Agriculture.
 It first started as Bachelor of Science in Agricultural Education (BSAEd).
 To be abreast with the thrust of the government, the College of Education was separated as a college.
 With Dr. Wilhelmina B. Manzano as the Program Chair, the college offered Bachelor of Secondary Education (BSE) major in Social Science in 1989.
 Then in 1993, Bachelor of Elementary Education (BEED) major in Social Science and HELE was opened and in 1997, English and Filipino majors were offered.
 But because of low number of enrollees, Social Science major and HELE were phased out.
 Later in 2012, the College of Education was renamed College of Teacher Education through Dr. Panfilo Canay, the Dean of the College of Education (now College of Teacher Education) in CSU-Andrews.

 At present, the College of Teacher Education offers Bachelor in Elementary Education and Bachelor in Secondary Education Major in English and Filipino.
-Dr. Susan B. Bucaneg now heads the College of Teacher Education as the College Dean.
+The High School Department is under the College of Education as its Laboratory school.
+Dr. Wendy Joy M. Garma now heads the College of Teacher Education as the College Dean.

 To cater to the demands of time and the needs of the secondary graduates in the service area of CSU Gonzaga, the College of Arts and Sciences was opened in the school year 1980-1981.
 The courses offered were Bachelor of Arts in Economics (AB Eco), Bachelor of Arts in Mathematics (AB Math) and Bachelor of Arts in Biology (AB Biology).
 Dr. Dominador Raquel was designated as the Program Chair.
 Later in the school year 1985-1986, AB Math was transformed into Bachelor of Science in Math (BS Math) and AB Biology into Bachelor of Science in Biology.
 To be at par with the courses offered in the cities, additional courses such as Bachelor of Business Management (BBM) major in Hotel and Restaurant Management, and Bachelor of Science in Information Technology (BSIT) were offered in 1998.
 After a year, BBM- HRM was transformed into Bachelor of Science in Hotel and Restaurant Management (BSHRM) and Bachelor of Science in Entrepreneurship (BSEntrep) was also opened.
 In 2012, the Bachelor of Arts in Economics joined in the College of Business Entrepreneurship and Accountancy (CBEA).
 Because of this, the College of Arts and Sciences was renamed into College of Hospitality Industry Management (CHIM).
-The college has Bachelor of Science in Hospitality Industry Management (BSHIM) as its sole course.
+Now, the college has Bachelor of Science in Hospitality Industry Management (BSHIM) as its sole course.
 The other courses BS Math and BS Biology were transferred to CSU Tuguegarao due to low enrollment.
-Mrs. Mae Angelica A. Sinco seats as the Dean of the College.
-In the school year 2018-2019, the College was renamed College of Hospitality Management.
+Mrs. May Angelica A. Sinco stands as the College Dean of the College.

 The College of Information Technology traces its origin from the College of Arts and Sciences.
 Through the demands of technology, the CSU-Gonzaga Administration through the assistance of the Parents and Teachers Association (PTA) by donating computers to be used in the laboratory courses, Bachelor of Science in Information Technology (BSIT) was first offered during the school year 1998-1999 with Mr. Calixto B. Alicay as the Program Coordinator.
-Due to growing number of enrollees in the course, it was separated as a college in August 7, 2005 with Mrs. Laurine A. Balatico as the first Dean of the College.
-At present, the College offers Bachelor of Science in Information Technology with Engr.
-Elmarie Rufina A. Suetos as the Dean of the College.
+Due to growing number of enrollees in the course, it was separated as a college in August 7, 2005 with Mrs. Laurine A. Balatico as the first Dean of the College followed by Engr.
+Richard R. Ayuyang from June 2014 to May 2018.
+At present, the College offers Bachelor of Science in Information Technology with Dr. Richard R. Ayuyang as the designated College Dean of the College.

 Realizing the demand for competent nurses here and abroad, the College of Nursing was opened in the school year 2009-2010 with the vision of making the course affordable but with high quality to the less privileged students.
 However, due to diminishing number of enrollees, there had been a gradual phase down of the College of Nursing in academic year 2013-2014.